Nizar Nayyouf: Imprisonment

 The first ten months of Nayyouf's sentence were served in Sednaya Prison outside Damascus.
 While at Sednaya, Nayyouf tried to organize a prisoner revolt.
 He was moved to Palmyra prison near Tadmur.
 In 1993, Nayyouf went on a thirteen-day hunger strike at Palmyra in order to protest the torture of prisoners.
 While at Palmyra, Nayyouf was able to pass evidence that the prisoners were being tortured to the press outside, which led to another transfer to Mezzeh prison, a military prison outside Damascus.
 Most of his ten-year sentence was spent in solitary confinement in Mezzeh.

 At Mezzeh prison, Nayyouf was subjected to various forms of torture including electrocution, beatings, and being hung upside down from his feet for two or three hours at a time.
 He was reportedly urinated on for refusing to Hafez al-Assad, then-President of Syria.
 Nayyouf was also subjected to the "German chair", a rack-like device designed to stretch the spines of prisoners.
 Nayyouf was the target of attempted assassination in prison on three occasions, by a fight with another inmate and by arsenic poisoning as well as poisoning with other chemicals, which he survived in part because certain prison guards were sympathetic to him.

 During his imprisonment, Nayyouf became partially paralysed from the legs down due to being tortured daily over the first two months, and could only move by crawling.
 In addition, while in prison, he was diagnosed with cancer, possibly Hodgkin's lymphoma, for which he was denied treatment unless he would promise to discontinue his political activism in Syria, which he refused.
 The Syrian ambassador to the United States Walid Muallem told Human Rights Watch that Nayyouf was only suffering from a slipped disc and that his health condition had improved.
 Muallem also stated that Nayyouf and CDF had "deliberately fabricated lies against Syria and caused her harm under the pretext of defending human rights".
 In 1999, after international pressure, Nayyouf was treated for Hodgkin's lymphoma.

-Nayyouf was repeatedly given the opportunity to be released if he would sign a document recanting his criticism of the Syrian government, but also refused.
-In prison, Nayyouf continued to write and letters in as well as papers out by bribing prison guards.
+Nayyouf was repeatedly told he would be released if he would sign a document recanting his criticism of the Syrian government, but also refused.
+In prison, Nayyouf continued to write and receive letters as well as send papers out by bribing prison guards.

 While in prison, Nayyouf was the subject of significant attention from human rights organizations and received numerous international awards in journalism and press freedom.
 In 2000, Nayyouf was recognized by the International Press Institute as a World Press Freedom Hero.
 Nayyouf received the Guillermo Cano World Press Freedom Prize in 2001, while he was still jailed and in very poor health.
 During the Jury session for the Prize, Jury Chairman Oliver Clarke and the jury expressed his concern about Nizar Nayyouf, saying "We are deeply concerned for the very survival of Nizar Nayyouf.
 We understand that his condition has deteriorated and that his life is in danger".
 The jury issued a statement as well: